coopyey/ttrpg-campaign-site/content/Stepstone Isles/Player Characters/Calthel.md

 **Bond**: I sold my soul for knowledge.
 I hope to do great deeds to win it back.

 **Flaw**: I am easily distracted by the promise of information.

 ## History

 Grew up in Compass Tor, the second-largest of the islands and most pleasant due to the highland meadow climate.
 It is known for its sheep as well as lodestone and iron mining operations.
 My family was into iron mining and, growing up, I was also in on this business.
 I spent my spare time reading as many books as I could and studying magic, however, as dragonborn were supposed to have a natural aptitude for it.

-Studying hard, I eventually managed to catch the eye of the Marquis Petra of Stepstone, who was known for sponsoring young and aspiring mages.
+Studying hard, I eventually managed to catch the eye of the [[Marquis]] Petra of Stepstone, who was known for sponsoring young and aspiring mages.
 She paid form e to go to the school of Divination magic.
 I excelled in ritual casting but that was about it, eventually dropping out.
 As far as Petra knows I am taking private lessons.
 She is suspicious, but none the wiser that I managed to contact Fayruz and make a deal with the slumbering old god.

 I must pay off my debt, however, which is where the adventure starts.

-You begin on a boat ferrying you to Skerry Yayek, a small, rocky island with a village of about a hundred.
-Duchess Bellicent Le Bruin called you together to investigate why the island is incommunicado and what happened to her three tax collectors.
+You begin on a boat ferrying you to Skerry Yayek, a small, rocky island with a village of about a hundred. [[Duchess Bellicent]] Le Bruin called you together to investigate why the island is incommunicado and what happened to her three tax collectors.
 If possible, collect the taxes as well, but find the tax collectors is the big one.
-Skerry Yayeg is best known for its guano mine, which supplies almost 30% of the fireball reagents in the kingdom.
+Skerry Yayek is best known for its guano mine, which supplies almost 30% of the fireball reagents in the kingdom.